 Two new Masters of Wine

-Announced by the Institute of Masters of Wine today (25 February), the new members of the IMW are both based in the United Kingdom, Justin in Scotland and Jonny in England.
+Announced by the Institute of Masters of Wine today (24 February), the new members of the IMW are based in Poland and USA respectively.
+Wojciech Bońkowski is the first MW to be based in Poland.

-There are now 420 MWs globally – 269 men and 151 women living or working in 30 countries.
-Since the first exam in 1953, 498 people have become an MW.
+There are now 416 MWs globally – 267 men and 149 women living or working in 31 countries.
+2023 marks the 70th anniversary of the first Master of Wine examination, held in 1953.
+Since the first exam, 500 people have become an MW.

-Justin and Jonny are the first of the 2022 MW vintage.
+Wojciech and Joshua are the first of the 2023 MW vintage.
 They have proved their understanding of all aspects of wine by passing the Master of Wine exam, recognised worldwide for its rigour and high standards.

 In addition to passing the exam, and before new members have the right to use the title Master of Wine or initials MW, they must sign the IMW’s code of conduct.